 Based on Cloud, Azure Data Factory is a Microsoft tool that gathers raw business data and subsequently converts it into functional information.
 Essentially, it is a data integration ETL (extract, transform, and load) service responsible for automating the revolution of the provided raw data.

 When you intend to learn Azure, you also need to know about the Azure data factory.
 In the following section on Interview questions on Azure Data Factory, you can know more on this and clear any confusion.
+To make things easier for you, Dot Net Tricks brings a comprehensive skill-oriented Microsoft Azure Certificationto the nitty-gritty of the Azure.

 Let’s look at some of the Azure interview Questions answer that helps you to prepare for Azure job interviews.